DES-Lab/Learning-Environment-Models-with-Continuous-Stochastic-Dynamics/README.md

 ## Reproducibility and Setup
 For the computation of schedulers install [Prism Model Checker](https://www.prismmodelchecker.org/).
+We have used Java12(openjdk 12.0.2) run alergia.jar and Prism.

 To reproduce all experiments, we recommend that you create a new Python virtual enviroment in which you can install all recquirements.
 Code has been tested with Python 3.9 and Prism 4.7.